Psychotherapy

 - Put in the time.
 If you have homework, make this part of your daily routine.
 It may be difficult in the beginning, but a new habit takes time to become routine.

 - If it's not working, consider a different approach.
-Talk to your therapist about whether a different psychotherapy approach may be more beneficial for you.
+Talk to your therapist about whether a different psychotherapy approach may be more helpful for you.
 A good therapist will welcome feedback.

 How can I find a psychotherapist?

-If your life is in immediate danger call 000 and ask for an ambulance, or visit a hospital emergency department.
+If you or someone you care about is having suicidal thoughts, call 000 and ask for an ambulance or go to your nearest hospital emergency department.

 The Psychotherapy and Counselling Federation of Australia and Good Therapy Australia have search tools to find local psychotherapists and the types of therapy they specialise in.